 PAULA HUIDOBRO (Director of Photography) was born in Mexico City.
 She attended the London International Film School and later specialized in cinematography at The American Film Institute.

 Her latest feature film Lisa Frankenstein, produced by Focus Features and written by Diablo Cody will be released in 2024.

 She is currently in production on the new Netflix series called The Residence, created by Paul William Davis and Shondaland.

 Coda, her second feature film collaboration with director Sian Heder, went on to win Best Motion Picture at the Academy Awards.
 The film was produced for Pathé International and Apple Original Films.

-Her feature film debut as a cinematographer was “Gardens of the Night” directed by Damian Harris in 2008, which received a Golden Bear Nomination at the Berlin Film Festival.
+Paula’s feature film debut as a cinematographer was Gardens of the Night directed by Damian Harris in 2008, which received a Golden Bear Nomination at the Berlin Film Festival.

-She went on to shoot Paul Bettany’s directorial debut “Shelter” with Jennifer Connelly and Anthony Mackie (Tiff Official Selection), “Tallulah” for Netflix (Jury Grand Prize Nominee Sundance Film Festival) and most recently “Oh Lucy” (Cannes Film Festival Golden Camera Nominee 2017, Critics Week Grand Prize Nominee 2017 and Independent Spirit Awards Nominee 2018).
-Her latest film Coda, produced by Pathe is currently in post production.
+She went on to shoot Paul Bettany’s directorial debut Shelter with Jennifer Connelly and Anthony Mackie (TIFF Official Selection), Tallulah for Netflix (Jury Grand Prize Nominee Sundance Film Festival) and Oh Lucy (Cannes Film Festival Golden Camera Nominee, Critics Week Grand Prize Nominee, Independent Spirit Awards Nominee) .

-In 2018 she made the list of Variety 10 Cinematographers to watch and was asked to join the Motion Picture Academy and also the TV Academy.
+In 2018, Paula was named “Variety 10 Cinematographers to Watch,” and was asked to join the Academy of Motion Picture Arts and Sciences and the TV Academy.
 She is a member of the ICG and also the Mexican Society of Cinematographers.